Entoto Natural Park (Nursery)

 Videos: Water and Land Restoration

 The location of Entoto Natural Park (Nursery) 34 is shown at the head of this map just above Bees' Cliff (14).
 The excursion to the Nursery is a pleasant wandering with a minimum change in altitude, where it usually permits dry rock to wade over to the west side of the meandering stream, located at the points (41) - (42) shown within the upper section of the map loop (14).
 This direction passes just a little beside the natural pools above Bees' Cliff (14) and then further north through an open forest before arriving at the Nursery (34).
-A highland with a peaceful undulated landscape is evident, where except for excellent promenade opportunities, a terrain vehicle by Entoto Maryam (43) can make close contact with Natural Park (Nursery) 34.
+A highland with a peaceful undulated landscape is evident, where, except for excellent promenade opportunities, the high altitude offers a downwards leaning route to reach points which otherwise would be challenged with exhausting highland air.

 The Beautiful Landscape Towards